 He has always been politically engaged and was a former state director for the Liberal Party.
 But he also held senior roles in tourism - he was a former managing director of Tourism Australia - before running for federal office in 2007 and finally entering the cut-throat political stage in Canberra.

-He has emerged triumphant in the latest phase of Australia's notoriously bruising political wars, but as the sixth prime minister in 11 years nobody is yet placing bets on whether he can serve out his term.
+He emerged triumphant in 2018 in the latest phase of Australia's notoriously bruising political wars as the sixth prime minister in 11 years.

 Mr Morrison's tenure as prime minister has been somewhat hamstrung by the fact that he has overseen a minority government.